Hobohodo/RomanNumerals-API/notes.md

 * Now using the Fractal Transformers to return data - the ConversionTransformer works better just returning the integer and roman numerals, but the client may want to view the "most recent" data as well.
 It looks like this would be best dealt with using the "includes" method from Fractal\Transformer.

 * Created a TimestampTransformer that can work for any Eloquent model - gated by the Parent Transformers at the moment.

+* After adding the ability to specify a time period for the recent conversions, I've had a look at the controller and really don't like how messy the code is.
+I'm not sure whether to create a service for recent conversions, or to try and leave it as it is.